ashanwijebandara/map_reducer_analysis/README.md

 Result is shown in top10_countries.png file with the counts.
  -->

-# 🌍 GTD Terrorism Data Analysis with Hadoop MapReduce 🚀
+# 🌍 Global Terrorism Data Analysis with Hadoop MapReduce 🚀

 This project analyzes the **Global Terrorism Database (GTD)** using Hadoop MapReduce and creates a visualization of the **top 10 countries** with the most terrorist attacks. 📊